sypherlev/php-chassis-framework/README.md

 * Handle web and command line together
 * Separation of concerns is easy

-It evolved as a data-processing rapid development framework that had to be rearranged constantly, so every part of it after the initial request bootstrapping is optional.
+It was designed as a data-processing rapid development framework that can be rearranged on the fly, so every part of it after the initial request bootstrapping is modular.

+*Note: if you're not building large data-processing applications with evolving project requirements, then you're probably better off getting something like Laravel or CakePHP.
+Chassis can be used for CRUD work, but it's not really designed with that in mind, or for beginner developers in general.*

 It uses the bare minimum of code to wire together some common packages to handle web and command line requests.